About

 Most publishers are reaching for AI to produce more content, faster.
 We use it differently – to go deeper, find more, and do what journalism has always done best: put people at the heart of stories that matter within a few miles of their front door.
 The technology surfaces what manual research would miss.
 What happens next is the journalism itself – the questions, the conversations, the scrutiny and the analysis.

 The result is coverage that people genuinely love.
-An NPS score of 76.
-Readers who act on what they read — visiting businesses, attending events, contacting their councillors.
-Click rates running at ten to twenty times the industry average.
+An NPS score of 76 from our most engaged email subscribers.
+Readers who act on what they read – visiting businesses, attending events, contacting their councillors.
+Click rates of 29.5% against a cross-industry average of 2–3%.
 This is not an audience passively consuming content.
 It is a community actively engaged with what is happening around them.

 Reads and analyses tens of thousands of pages of documents – council reports, planning applications, company filings, FOI responses – to surface stories buried in data